lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 #### Usage Process

-1. Request Snowball devices from the AWS Console for delivery
+1. Request Snowball devices from the AWS Console for delivery.
-2. Install the snowball client / AWS OpsHub on your servers
+2. Install the snowball client / AWS OpsHub on your servers.
-3. Connect the snowball device to your servers and copy files using the client
+3. Connect the snowball device to your servers and copy files using the client.
-4. Ship back the device to the AWS facility on data transfer completion
+4. Ship back the device to the AWS facility on data transfer completion.
-5. Data will appear in an S3 bucket
+5. Data will appear in an S3 bucket.
-6. Snowball is wiped according to NIST specifications
+6. Snowball is wiped according to NIST specifications.

 #### Edge Computing with Snow Family devices

 Snow family devices can also be used to process data in an *edge location*—even a location that does not have internet access.
 The use cases include:

-- Data preprocessing
+- Data preprocessing.
-- Machine learning at the edge
+- Machine learning at the edge.
-- Transcoding media streams
+- Transcoding media streams.

 Eventually, the data can be shipped back to an AWS facility for cloud integration.
 The snow family devices providing edge computing are: